Rita Mae Kelly

-Rita Mae Kelly (December 10, 1939 – September 16, 2001) was an American political scientist.
+Rita Mae Kelly (née Cawley; December 10, 1939 – September 16, 2001) was an American political scientist.
 She was a professor of political science at the University of Texas at Dallas, where she held the Andrew R. Cecil Endowed Chair in Applied Ethics.
-She was also the Dean of the School of Social Sciences at the University of Texas at Dallas.
+She was also the Dean of the School of Social Sciences at UT Dallas.

 Education and positions

 Kelly attended the University of Minnesota, where she obtained a B.A. degree in Russian and history.
-She then graduated from Indiana University with an M.A. degree, followed by a PhD.
+She then graduated from Indiana University Bloomington with an M.A. degree, followed by a PhD.
 After completing her PhD, she became a researcher at American Institutes for Research, affiliated with American University.
 She then moved to Rutgers University, followed by Arizona State University and then the University of Texas at Dallas.

 Kelly held a number of positions in academic administration.
 She was the Chair of the Department of Urban Studies and Community Development at Rutgers University, where she was also the Director of the Forum for Policy Research and Public Service.
 At Arizona State University, she was the Chair of the Justice Studies Department.
-And at the University of Texas at Dallas, she was both Dean of the College of Social Sciences, and the founding Director of the Center for Empowerment and Global-Local Equity at the University of Texas at Dallas.
+At the University of Texas at Dallas, she was both Dean of the College of Social Sciences, and the founding Director of the Center for Empowerment and Global-Local Equity.

 Kelly was the 1988–1989 President of the Policy Studies Organization, and in that same year was the President of the Western Political Science Association.